Indiana Auto Insurance Requirements

-Indiana has very tough auto insurance laws for both private and commercial vehicle owners.
-Minimum auto insurance coverage requirements in Indiana are mandated by state law and the Indiana Department of Insurance.
+Indiana has financial responsibility requirements that are mandated by state law and the Indiana Department of Insurance.
 The following minimum coverage is required on every registered vehicle, except as noted below:

 (Source: Indiana Department of Insurance)

-Driving without the mandatory liability insurance in Indiana is an “A” infraction for the first offense, and could theoretically result in a $10,000 fine and 90 day suspension of driving privileges, with a $150 reinstatement fee, and license points.
+Driving without meeting financial responsibility requirements in Indiana is an “A” infraction for the first offense, and could theoretically result in a $10,000 fine and one-year suspension of driving privileges at the court’s discretion, as well as reinstatement fee and license points.
 Subsequent offenses are classed as misdemeanors and subject to higher fines, reinstatement fees, and jail time.

 The Indiana Automobile Insurance Plan is available to drivers who are unable to obtain required coverage through the voluntary market.
 More information is available on the AIPSO website.